ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-factory-using-toolkit.md

 ### 1. Accessing Factory Management Page

-Once you've logged in to the toolkit, from the toolkit home page, click on the `Uniq Actions` from the sidebar, and then click on `Factory` to open the uniq factory actions page.
+Once you've logged in to the toolkit, from the toolkit home page, click on the `Uniq Actions` from the sidebar, and then click on `Factory` to open the factory management page.

 ![](./images/toolkit-factory-actions-tab.png)